Navigating Daily Life - Parenting Children with Disabilities

 What if someone stares or says something hurtful or rude?

 As overwhelming as it might feel sometimes, there are ways to make daily life and public outings easier.
-It just takes some planning and flexibility on everyone’s part so you and your family can thrive and have time to enjoy life together.
+It takes some planning and flexibility on everyone’s part so you and your family can thrive and have time to enjoy life together.

 Have them come with you to the doctor or when running errands to help you entertain your child and manage logistics.